fireship-io/fireship.io/hugo/content/courses/angular/basics-cli.md

 ---
 title: CLI
 description: Introduction to the Angular CLI
-weight: 4
+weight: 14
 lastmod: 2019-07-16T10:23:30-09:00
 draft: false
-vimeo: 348429086
+vimeo: 359314479
 emoji: ⚡
+free: true
 ---

-The [Angular CLI](https://angular.io/cli) provides a powerful set of tools for generating code from the command line.
+The [Angular CLI](https://angular.io/cli) provides a powerful set of tools that can bundle your app with webpack, generate boilerplate code, and configure third-party extensions.

 ## Getting Started